blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 Prior to upgrading to the [detect_product_short] plugin, you must manually uninstall the [company_name] [detect_product_short] plugin.
 	* Installing the [detect_product_long] plugin will ensure you receive future plugin updates.

-After uninstalling a previous plugin or if you are a new user, you may proceed with installing the [detect_product_long] plugin available at the following [Marketplace location](https://marketplace.visualstudio.com/items?itemName=blackduck.blackduck-detect).
+After uninstalling a previous [company_name] [detect_product_short] plugin or if you are a new user, you may proceed with installing the [detect_product_long] plugin available at the following [Marketplace location](https://marketplace.visualstudio.com/items?itemName=blackduck.blackduck-detect).

 **New features**